Eight Seconds: Portrait of a Bronc Rider

 H Bar B is saddled now, the cinch drawn tight.
 David climbs the chute and steps across.
 He takes his seat, finds his stirrups, checks his rein.
 A final pull on his hat, a nod.
 The gate swings open and H Bar B explodes.

 From the first, David is tapped.
-Each time H Bar B’s front feet hit the ground, David’s spurs are at its shoulders.
+Each time H Bar B’s front feet hit the ground, David’s spurs are at his shoulders.
 When the horse comes up, David spurs back to the cantle.
 David is quick footed, has “snap” to his feet.
 He bonds so completely with the horse, the ride looks easy.
 Yet H Bar B seems to leap higher each jump, crash harder to the ground.

 A good bronc ride grabs you in the gut and won’t let go.
-It blends grace with danger, courage with skill, power with theintricacy of dance.
+It blends grace with danger, courage with skill, power with the intricacy of dance.
 By the time the gun sounds for H Bar B and David, the crowd is on its feet.
 The judges concur.
 They award a 78, the night’s highest score.

 “I’m just being realistic,” he responds to a jibe.
 “Chances are I’m going to get trounced tonight.
 I might as well wear something that won’t tear quite so easy.”